aqilash/Advisory-App/README.md

 ```

 ## How to run prisma migrations
-1. generate the prisma client by running the following command in the terminal.
+1. Generate the prisma client by running the following command in the terminal.
 The prisma client is used to run queries on your db:
 ```
 npx prisma generate
 ```